-Yvette Taylor acted as School of Education Research Director (2017-2019), and Deputy Head of School (2019).
-She was previously Professor in Social & Policy Studies and Head of the Weeks Centre for Social and Policy Research, London South Bank University (2011-2015) and Senior Lecturer (Sociology) at Newcastle University (2005-2011).
-She was peer nominated for the THES Outstanding Leadership and Management Team (2013), as Diversity Role Model (2013), and peer nominated for a Strathclyde Medal (2017).
+Yvette Taylor acted as School of Education Research Director (2017-2019) and Deputy Head of School (2019).
+She was previously Professor in Social & Policy Studies and Head of the Weeks Centre for Social and Policy Research (2011-2015) and Senior Lecturer (Sociology), Newcastle University (2005-2011).
+She was peer nominated for the THES Outstanding Leadership and Management Team (2013), as Diversity Role Model (2013), and for a Strathclyde Medal (2017).
 She is a Fellow of the Academy of Social Sciences.

 Yvette was Visiting Professor, Australian National University (2018) and has received several international fellowships including the Lillian Robinson Fellowship, Concordia University (2009) and a Fulbright Scholarship, Rutgers University (2010-2011).
 She has obtained a wide variety of funding, including an EU Norface (£1.4m) 3 year project 'Comparing Intersectional Life Course Inequalities amongst LGBTQI+ Citizens in Four European Counties'.
 Other projects include ESRC funded ‘From the Coal Face to the Car Park?
 Gender and Class in the North East of England’ (2007-2009), ‘Making Space for Queer Identifying Religious Youth’ (2011-2013) and British Academy mid-career fellowship ‘Critical Terrain: Dividing Lines and Lives’ (2013-2014).

 Edited titles include Educational Diversity (2012); The Entrepreneurial University (2014); Mapping Intimacies (2013); Queering Religion, Religious Queers (2014); Feeling Academic in the NeoLiberal University: Feminist Flights, Fights and Failures (2018).
 Yvette edits the Palgrave Gender and Education Series and co-edits the Routledge Advances in Critical Diversities Series and is on the Editorial Boards of Gender and Education, Social and Cultural Geography, Sexualities (Sociology 2011-2016).
 She is External Examiner (Sociology), University of Surrey (2016- ).